BlueObelisk/lensfield2/lensfield2-launcher/README.txt

 (build <id> <class-name> <arg>*)

 Where:
-  <id>         is the name to be given to the resulting fileset
+  <id>         is the name of the resulting fileset

   <class-name> is the name of the class that carries out the process.
 If you
                wish Lensfield2 to invoke a method named other than 'run', then